|Worth seeing:||as a surprisingly smart and fresh zombie film that won't teach you anything but isn't trying to|

 A virus has broken loose and America is no longer the land of dreams, but the land of nightmares.
 With every human as far as the eye can see having lost all power of thought and developed an insatiable appetite for flesh, the few human survivors have renamed the country Zombieland.

 A college student (Jesse Eisenberg) is making his way back home to Columbus, Ohio, to see if any of his estranged relatives are still alive.
 He hasn’t encountered any other human survivors yet.
-Despite being a bit of a geek of a loser, he’s managed to survive this long by rigidly following a set of rules – such as “keep fit,” “avoid bathrooms” and “don’t be a hero.”
+Despite being a bit of a geek and a loser, he’s managed to survive this long by rigidly following a set of rules – such as “keep fit,” “avoid bathrooms” and “don’t be a hero.”

-As his pulling his little suitcase along the car-wreck-strewn interstate highway, a shiny black Cadillac pulls up alongside him.
+As he’s pulling his little suitcase along the car-wreck-strewn interstate highway, a shiny black Cadillac pulls up alongside him.
 Its driver (Woody Harrelson) refuses to exchange names, saying only that he’s heading home to Talahassee.

 Although the pair are suspicious of each other, Columbus hitches a lift east with Talahassee, since they both seem to share the same aim – survival.
 Talahassee has two other aims – killing as many zombies as he can – and finding some twinkie cakes before the world’s remaining supplies pass their sell by date and one of America’s favourite snacks goes the same way as most of the country’s inhabitants.